Everyone has their own version of tidy.

 My version of tidy sits somewhere between the two mentioned above.
 Our beds are always made, and our kitchen sinks are always empty, however we usually have a bread board or two that are left drying in the dish rack on the kitchen counter, alongside a couple of glasses we use for water throughout the day.
 There are no stacks of paperwork throughout our house [we barely get snail mail, anyway], and we don’t have piles of clothes on chairs waiting to be folded and put away.

-First, it’s important to figure out your non-negotiables: do you want to wake up to a clean kitchen every morning?
+I find it’s really important to figure out your non-negotiables when it comes to your version of tidy: do you want to wake up to a clean kitchen every morning?
 Do you want to get into a bed that has been made every night?
 Do you want for each of your belongings to have a ‘place’?

 Figuring our your non-negotiables is an easy way to figure out your daily household habits.